Current Grant Program Guidelines

 Business Training Series (Group based, multiple related sessions with an end date)

-• Referrals to local/regional lenders as a result of the project:
+• # of referrals to local/regional lenders as a result of the project (number of businesses introduced to a financing partner)

 Demographics of those to be served